The Physics of Harpsichord Sound

 The wave equations for a string (equation 11 on the bridge pin page) say that the effective length of a string terminated by this mass and the measured compliance is 1.33x10-2 cm shorter than that of a perfectly terminated string at 260 Hz, which implies a soundboard/string amplitude ratio of pi/L times this, r = 6.3x10-4.

 One energy loss of harpsichord strings is due to the viscosity (stickiness) of air, which is approximately given by (2).
-A graph of this equation is shown at right - it is a very strong function of wire diameter.
+A graph of this equation is shown at right - it's a strong function of wire diameter.
 For my c' string, the loss rate works out to 0.86/s at 260 Hz.
 The observed sound loss rate being 2.6/s, that means that 33% of the 1st partial string energy is turned into heat in the air surrounding the wire, leaving 1.7/s for the soundboard.
 The loss rate increases for higher partials, so the sound of higher partials will die away faster than lower ones.

 The amplitudes of the partials of the vibrating string are given by (5).
 The 1st partial amplitude is 0.13 cm, so the corresponding string energy at pluck from (3) is 5.9x103 erg, of which 3.9x103 erg can reach the soundboard.

 The acoustic power radiated from a spherical source (harpsichords have closed bottoms) is given by (4), where V is the volume amplitude 776x0.13 r : 40 erg/s for the 1st partial, 94 erg/s summed over all partials.
-The minimum audible sound is usually taken as 10-5 erg/s (1 pW) at 1 m, so this works out to 70 dBa (the volume of an average human speaking voice - about right.)
+The minimum audible sound is usually taken as 10-5 erg/s (1 pW) at 1 m, so this works out to 70 dBa (the volume of an average human speaking voice - maybe low.)
 The total 1st partial energy radiated as sound by the soundboard should be 40/2.6 =15 erg.
 Summing over all partials (allowing for the increase in viscous loss with frequency, but assuming the soundboard has constant properties) gives 34 erg total.
 The energy input to the string by the pluck being 9000 erg, the overall acoustic efficiency of the instrument should be 0.4%.
 The rest of the energy not absorbed by air viscosity (66%) must just warm up the soundboard.

 The acoustic power radiated directly by the string (as a dipole) is approximately (6) for the 1st partial, lower for higher partials since the dipoles themselves form dipoles.
 It is very small.